-With WandaVision having completed its nine-episode run, Fandom reached out to clinical psychologist Dr. Drea Letamendi to provide an in-depth psychological profile for one of the MCU’s most powerful — and often most tragic — characters.
-Read on to learn much more about what motivates the Scarlet Witch herself, Wanda Maximoff.
+With WandaVision giving us much more insight into Wanda Maximoff and Doctor Strange in the Multiverse of Madness ready to continue her story, Fandom reached out to clinical psychologist Dr. Drea Letamendi to provide an in-depth psychological profile for one of the MCU’s most powerful — and often most tragic — characters.
+Read on to learn much more about what motivates the Scarlet Witch herself.

 Wanda Maximoff, also known as the Scarlet Witch, is an extremely powerful Avenger with an extraordinary history of battle wounds.
 Due to the range and strength of her superpowers, Wanda is remarkably formidable, even compared to other enhanced superheroes and villains.
 Her powers include neuroelectric interfacing (reading thoughts and inserting frightful alter-perceptions into the minds her foes), telekinesis (lifting and throwing objects with her mind), levitation (moving her body through space with controlled steadiness), and psionic projection (casting scorching, deadly energy blasts).
 It is believed that Wanda has not yet fully harnessed all of her abilities and that her most potent mystical powers—derived from Chaos Magic—may yet be realized.